RomainChamb/wsdk/README.md

 ```
 It will create .wsdk/tools/maven/versions/<version>

-In this folder extract the content of the tools version that you have previously download.
+In this folder extract the content of the tools version that you have previously download on the maven website.

 Check that the maven version is now up to date by running
 ```powershell